JuliaGraphics/Luxor.jl/docs/src/basics.md

 ![point example](assets/figures/point-ex.png)

-Angles are mostly supplied in radians, measured starting at the positive x-axis turning towards the positive y-axis (which usually points 'down' the page or canvas, so 'clockwise').
+Angles are usually supplied in radians, measured starting at the positive x-axis turning towards the positive y-axis (which usually points 'down' the page or canvas, so 'clockwise').
+(Turtle graphics conventionally let you supply angles in degrees.)

 Coordinates are interpreted as PostScript points, where a point is 1/72 of an inch.